 If you have ever struggled to focus on a task or get your head in the right mindset because of a persistent, annoying sound, or loud conversation happening around you, you understand the importance of soundproofing.
 In an office environment, getting work done quickly and accurately is key to a successful workday, but when distractions prevent focus, productivity goes out the window.

-In this simple guide, you’ll learn everything you need to know to build a soundproof office and discover some simple tips to help you soundproof an existing space.
+In this simple guide, you’ll learn everything you need to know to set up your office furniture to have a soundproof office.
+You will discover some simple tips to help you soundproof an existing space.

 Why Soundproof Your Office?